HarishPRK/clark-guide/README.md

 ## 🔭 What is ClarkGuide?

-StarGuide transforms Clark University's course catalog from a boring list of numbers into an interactive cosmic journey.
+ClarkGuide transforms Clark University's course catalog from a boring list of numbers into an interactive cosmic journey.
 Think "NASA meets academic advising" - but without the $10 billion budget or the freeze-dried ice cream.

 > "It's like having Neil deGrasse Tyson as your academic advisor, but without the constant reminders that we're all made of star stuff." - Definitely a real student quote